sohanasserr/Weather-Journal-App---udacity-Project/README.md

 4. Created API Credintials on open weathermap.com to be able to fetch data such as temp and zip codes
 5. Created a server side get route to able to recive data on the server side
 6. Created a GET route on the client side to be able to fetch the data
-7. Created a POST route update UI for the information to be visible on the client side
+7. Created a POST route update UI for the information to be visible on the client side and server side